How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 More common is the fixed cover, usually a slim box made from plastic.

 You simply place the cables in the open box mount and then fix the cover to the wall, usually using double-sided tape.
-Still, some will be more permanent if you prefer and can be screwed in.
+You can make it more permanent if you screw the box to the wall.

 A box is usually a better option because wires can get trapped under tape if you’re not careful.
 It will be more visible, but they are still relatively discreet.